ucsb-cs156/w22/_lectures/lect14.md

 * Full 75 minutes work session on team02
 * You'll start in your breakout rooms almost immediately
+* Use `#help-lecture-discussion` on Slack to ask for help
+  - Include in your request whether you are:
+  - At a table in SH1431 (indicate which table)
+  - In a zoom room (indicate which room)
 * Please start with a standup meeting
   - Keep it short
   - Target: 6 minutes (60 seconds per member)